Chocolate Hazelnut Shortbread

 - 1/4 tsp salt

-Combine the ground hazelnuts, flour, cocoa powder and salt and stir/sift together.
+- Combine the ground hazelnuts, flour, cocoa powder and salt and stir/sift together and set aside.